-5.13 Working with other agencies
+5.11 Working with other agencies

-The SENCO works closely with Pastoral Managers and external agencies to support a coordinated approach for families requiring multi-agency support.
+The SENCO will work closely with pastoral leaders and external agencies to support a coordinated approach for families requiring multi-agency support.
 The link to the Local Child Safeguarding Board can be found here

-5.14 Complaints about SEND provision
+5.12 Complaints about SEND provision

 Complaints about SEND provision in our school should be made to the SENDCO in the first instance.
-If the complaint remains unresolved, the Deputy Headteacher (Mr S Gray) with responsibility for the Learning Support Department will become involved.
-Parents/carers will then be referred to the school's complaints policy if necessary.
+They will then be referred to the school's complaints policy if necessary.